amlaffoon/amlaffoon/README.md

 ## Hi, I'm Anna!
 I have professional experience as a software developer, as well as a background in the field of higher education.
-I'm interested in fullstack development, and currently I'm seeking junior/entry-level positions to further develop my career and skills.
+I'm interested in front end, back end, and/or fullstack development, and currently I'm seeking junior/entry-level positions to further develop my career and skills.
 #
 ### Technologies I'm Exploring